readers02/SonicFrogger_C/README.md

 Similar to frogger in python, but made in the C language

 Compiling and Running the Program
-1 - frogger.c
+1 - frogger.c\n
-To compile frogger.c:
+To compile frogger.c:\n
 gcc-o frogger frogger.c
 Then run the ’frogger’ exectuable by typing ’./frogger’ in the terminal 2 - frogger_GUI.c